 Parts of a Needle in A sewing machine

-Before proceeding to the preferable sewing needles, it is essential to know about a needle's parts.
-Thus, here is the clear cut explanation of every part and their respective functions.
+Before proceeding to the preferable sewing needles, it is essential to know about a needle’s parts.
+Thus, here is a clear-cut explanation of every part and its respective functions.

 It is basically the bottom edge of the needle that helps attach the needle with the clamp or needle bar of the sewing machine.
 Butt is available in many shapes and sizes.